simolus3/drift/docs/docs/web.md

 You can grab the latest version of `sql-wasm.js` and `sql-wasm.wasm` [here](https://github.com/kripken/sql.js/tree/master/dist) and copy them into your `web` folder.

+## Gotchas
+The database implementation uses WebAssembly, which needs to be supported by your browser.
+Also, make sure that your webserver serves the `.wasm` file as `application/wasm`, browsers won't accept it otherwise.

 ## Sharing code between native apps and web
 If you want to share your database code between native applications and webapps, just import the basic `moor` library and make the `QueryExecutor` configurable: